 - Once a judgment is rendered, the time to appeal the court's decision extends for thirty (30) days.
-The judgment will become final after the 30-day appeal period, if an appeal is not filed. - Original exhibits may be picked up from the Small Claims Department of the Sisk Civil Courthouse at 1130 "O" Street after the judgment becomes final. - Once a judgment is issued in your case, a notice of that judgment will be mailed to you. - If your matter was taken under advisement by the temporary judge or judge hearing your case, you will be notified of his or her decision by mail.
+The judgment will become final after the 30-day appeal period, if an appeal is not filed. - Original exhibits may be picked up from the Small Claims Department of the Sisk Civil Courthouse at 1130 "O" Street after the judgment becomes final.
+A notice will be mailed by the clerk's office with a number to call and set an appointment to pick up exhibits. - Once a judgment is issued in your case, a notice of that judgment will be mailed to you. - If your matter was taken under advisement by the temporary judge or judge hearing your case, you will be notified of his or her decision by mail.
 The court can take up to ninety (90) days to issue a ruling when a case is taken under advisement.
 Please do not call the court.